 The microfiltration plant is rated at 500 gpm, 250 gpm in each of the filter trains.
-From the initial start-up, the plant was not able to produce water at the specified rates.
+From the initial startup, the plant was not able to produce water at the specified rates.
 There was space for extra modules in each of the trains and Siemens furnished the additional modules to fill out the filter trains in an attempt to meet the project requirements of 250 gpm net produced per train.
-In the summer months, the plant came close to meeting the rated capacity, but the functional capacity of membrane plants is somewhat water-temperature dependent and in the winter months, the plant's capacity dropped to 150 gpm or less even though the plant was supposed to meet a net production of 200 gpm per train in the winter Staff did not have trouble meeting the demands of the Town with the reduced capacity during the recession, but current demands are noticeably higher and demand is likely to continue to grow.
-Membrane filtration modules need to be replaced about once a decade, timing depends on raw water quality and volume of water they have treated.
+With the extra modules installed, In the summer months, the plant came somewhat close to meeting the rated capacity, but the functional capacity of membrane plants is somewhat water-temperature dependent and in the winter months, the plant's capacity dropped to 150 gpm or less even though the plant was supposed to meet a net production of 200 gpm per train in the winter Staff did not have trouble meeting the demands of the Town with the reduced capacity during the recession, but current demands are noticeably higher and demand is likely to continue to grow.
+Membrane filtration modules need to be replaced about once a decade, with the timing depending on raw water quality and volume of water they have treated.
 Based on observed performance efficiency changes, in 2017, staff determined that it was time for module replacement and purchased all new modules from Evoqua.
-The new modules are a slightly different design than the original and so far it seems like they better handle differences in water temperature and also have a better through-put throughout the year.
+The new modules are a slightly different design than the original and so far it seems like they are a little better at handling differences in water temperature.
 The Town replaced the filters in 2017 at a discounted cost of approximately \$60,000.
 These regular filter replacements will need to be a planned and budgeted expense.
 The next replacement cost could be upwards of \$80,000 for both filters.

-During the summer of 2018, the Town was producing about 310,000 gallons per day or 215 gpm if operating 24 hours a day or about 260 gpm in a 20 hour day (allowing time for backwash, cleaning, and off time), which is about 60% of the plant capacity if it is able to produce the rated 500 gpm.
-The Town should start to plan to expand the plant when demand is about 75% of the functional capacity of the existing plant.
-If the plant is able to produce 500 gpm for 20 hours a day or 0.6 MGD, when demand is 0.45 MGD, the Town should start to plan for expansion.
-Assuming a 50% increase in population with a similar increase in water demand, the Town is expected to have a demand of around 0.53 MGD in 20 years.
-Thus if the plant is able to produce 500 gpm, the need to start planning for treatment plant expansion is likely more than 20 years out.
+During the summer of 2018, the Town was producing about 306,000 gallons per day or 215 gpm if operating 24 hours a day or about 255 gpm in a 20 hour day (allowing time for backwash, cleaning, and off time), which is about 51% of the plant capacity if it is able to produce the rated 500 gpm.
+The Town should start to plan to expand the plant when demand is about 75% of the functional capacity of the existing plant which is 0.45 MGD if the plant is able to produce 500 gpm for 20 hours a day.
+Assuming a 50% increase in population with a similar increase in water demand, the Town is expected to have a demand of around 0.46 MGD in 20 years.
+Thus if the plant is able to produce 500 gpm, the need to start planning for treatment plant expansion is likely a little less than 20 years out.
 Of note, 2018 was another very significant drought year and the Town had mandatory water restrictions in place from June 12th through October 10th for the first time in the recent history of the town.
 With the water restrictions in place, there was no noticeable difference in demand from prior years, so the figures used here should be accurate for projections.
 Effective December 1, 2018, pursuant to Ordinance 18-06, the Town implemented a significant water rate increase and with some rate structure changes, which are anticipated to significantly curb water use as rates were adjusted to work toward covering the cost of water treatment and delivery town-wide.
 The town will want to closely monitor water use and costs over time and on a regular basis to insure rates keep pace with expenses.